Skip to main content

 Part 16: This Article

 This document is the narrative companion to alberta-buck-notes.org (architectural overview), alberta-buck-proofs.org (formal correctness), and alberta-buck-ethereum.org (Solidity surface).
-It walks one concrete example – Alice mints a 1,200-BUCK transfer into six notes of denominations [1000, 100, 25, 25, 25, 25] – end-to-end through the Phase-6 Groth16-verified mint pipeline, naming every actor, every artifact, and every check.
-Where the example bumps up against an open question (Phase-7 spend, mint-circuit range bounds), the gap is flagged inline rather than papered over.
+It walks one concrete example – Alice mints a 1,200-BUCK transfer into six notes of denominations [1000, 100, 25, 25, 25, 25] – end-to-end through the Phase-7-bis SNARK-verified batch-mint pipeline, and then walks the inverse flow: Bob redeems his 1,000-BUCK note via the Phase-7 spend circuit, receives 1,000 BUCK from the pool via a demurrage-carrying transfer, and leaves no chain-observable link back to cm_0 (the specific commitment he opened).
+Every actor, every artifact, and every check is named.

 The aim is to show, by walking the path, that the system delivers five concrete guarantees: